Disabled Parking in Fayetteville, NC: Permits & Accessible Bays

 Understanding Disability Parking Costs and Options

 Disability parking permits in Fayetteville are issued at no cost by the NCDMV.
 However, accessible parking spaces in metered areas may require payment.
 Downtown metered spots typically cost $1.50 per hour or $12 daily.
-Some private lots near the University of Arkansas charge comparable rates.
-Always display your valid permit or license plate to avoid citations even in paid zones.
+Some private lots near the University of Arkansas charge similar rates.
+Always display your valid permit or license plate to avoid citations, even in paid zones.

-The good news: many public facilities including government buildings, medical centers, and educational institutions offer free accessible parking for permit holders.
-This covers locations like Washington Regional Medical Center's visitor parking and Fayetteville City Hall's designated bays.
-Check individual facility websites before visiting to confirm their accessibility parking policies and available spaces.
+The good news is that many public facilities, including government buildings, medical centers, and educational institutions, offer free accessible parking for permit holders.
+This includes locations like Washington Regional Medical Center's visitor parking and Fayetteville City Hall's designated bays.
+Before visiting, check individual facility websites to confirm their accessibility parking policies and available spaces.

 Frequently Asked Questions